Noah Baumbach: 2000–2009: Collaborations and breakthrough

 Baumbach co-wrote the screenplay for the 2009 film version of Roald Dahl's Fantastic Mr Fox with Wes Anderson, who directed it using stop-motion technology.
 The film was a critical success appearing on many critics top 10 lists of the year.
-The film also received the Academy Award, British Academy Film Award, and Golden Globe Award nomination for Best Animated Film, losing year to Pixar's Up.
+The film also received the Academy Award, British Academy Film Award, and Golden Globe Award nomination for Best Animated Film, losing to Pixar's Up.
 Despite the critical praise the film was not a financial success.

-2010s
+2010–2019: Gerwig influence and acclaim

-His film Greenberg was released March 2010, and was nominated for the Golden Bear at the 60th Berlin International Film Festival.

-In 2012, Baumbach directed the comedic drama Frances Ha, which he co-wrote with Greta Gerwig, who also starred.
+His film Greenberg was released March 2010.
+It starred Ben Stiller, Greta Gerwig and Rhys Ifans.
+The story was conceived by Baumbach and Jennifer Jason Leigh.
+The film nominated for the Golden Bear at the 60th Berlin International Film Festival.
+In 2012, Baumbach directed the comedic drama Frances Ha, which he cowrote with Greta Gerwig, who also starred.
 The film played at the Toronto International Film Festival.
 Baumbach filmed Frances Ha with his cinematographer Sam Levy digitally and in black-and-white, the latter to emulate in part collaborations by Woody Allen and his cinematographer Gordon Willis, in films like Manhattan (1979).
 CBS News compared Frances Ha's style to the works of Woody Allen, Jim Jarmusch and François Truffaut.
 Gerwig received a Golden Globe Award nomination for her performance.

 Baumbach has "shown an affinity for writing about the East Coast elite."
 Baumbach has written an adaptation of Curtis Sittenfeld's novel Prep.
 He also co-wrote a screenplay for the animated film Madagascar 3: Europe's Most Wanted.
 He worked on HBO's adaptation of the Jonathan Franzen novel The Corrections, but the pilot was never completed and HBO passed on the project.
 Baumbach wrote and directed the 2014 comedy-drama While We're Young, starring Ben Stiller, Naomi Watts, Adam Driver and Amanda Seyfried.
 A24 Films released the film on March 27, 2015, and the film went on to gross more than all of Baumbach's previous films in the United States box office.

-He also directed and co-wrote the 2015 comedy Mistress America, starring Greta Gerwig and Lola Kirke.
+He also directed and cowrote the 2015 comedy Mistress America, starring Greta Gerwig and Lola Kirke.
 The film, which premiered at the Sundance Film Festival, was released to general audiences on August 14.
 That same year he presented De Palma, a documentary about filmmaker Brian De Palma that he co-directed with Jake Paltrow.
 It premiered at the 2015 Venice Film Festival.